bnb-chain/bnb-chain.github.io/docs/validator/fullnode.md

 :::

 :::tip
-It is recommended to run fullnode with `--tries-verify-mode none` if you want high performance and care little about state consistency.
+It is recommended to run a fast node, which is a full node with the flag `--tries-verify-mode none` set if you want high performance and care little about state consistency.
 Check [here](./BSC-fast-node.md) for full details on running a fast node.
 ```
 ./geth --config ./config.toml --datadir ./node  --cache 8000 --rpc.allow-unprotected-txs --txlookuplimit 0 --tries-verify-mode none